Skip to content

 LVDT Sensitivity & Range

-Calculate LVDT (Linear Variable Differential Transformer) output voltage, sensitivity in mV/mm, and linear range from excitation and stroke.
+Calculate LVDT output voltage, sensitivity in mV/mm, and linear range from excitation voltage and stroke.
+Design displacement sensor signal chains.

 Loading calculator...